 Unique to sundowning is an incremental appearance or worsening of symptoms in the afternoon and evening, sometimes lasting well into the night.
-Symptoms may be worse during fall or winter months, and can include:
+Early signs of sundowners syndrome include restlessness and agitation, irritability, confusion, disorientation, suspiciousness, and becoming demanding.
+As the condition progresses, these symptoms become more pronounced and more regular.
+Symptoms may be worse during fall or winter months, and can include the following:

 Diagnosis of sundown syndrome is based solely on a recurring presentation of symptoms.
 There are currently no laboratory or imaging tests that can determine if someone with Alzheimer’s or dementia is experiencing sundowners syndrome.
-However, it may help to document the behaviors and exact symptoms, recording the time when they occur, noting any patterns that emerge and including information such as:
+Each person usually has different triggers for sundowning.
+Tohelp identify your loved one’s triggers, use a journal or smartphone app to document the behaviors and exact symptoms, recording the time when they occur, noting any patterns that emerge and including information such as:

 - When symptoms worsen